 A big but mainly local sport

-Cricket is a fantastic sport and with more than 2.5 bln fans, it is one of the biggest sports in the world!
-That may come as a surprise in case you are not living in one of the traditional cricket fortresses of the world (Australia, Asia and Great Britain).
+Cricket is a fantastic sport and with more than 2.5 bln fans worldewide, it is one of the biggest sports in the world!
+That may come as a surprise in case you are not living in one of the traditional cricket strongholds of the world (Australia, Asia and Great Britain).
 However, simultaneously this is one of the main problems of the sports.
 In the traditional cricket countries, the sport is part of life and everybody knows the rules.

 However, in non-cricket countries, the majority does not know the rules and regards the sport (rightly or wrongly) as long, boring, not transparent and somewhat elitist.
 As cricket seems not overly ambitious in expanding the sport abroad and participation rates in some traditional countries are declining, I have my doubts whether the sport will be successful in the longer term.

 Further changes needed to attract new fans and players

 As younger generations do not have the time to study the rules and have a short attention span, it will be difficult to attract these new groups, particularly outside the so called ‘cricket stronghold countries.
 Cricket has introduced 20/20 in order to address some of the main issues.
 It is a great innovation, but a match still takes at least three hours, which still appears too long.
 The duration and rules of the match are probably hurdles that are too big to overtake unless the sports is willing to implement further changes.